Cairn Terrier Grooming: How to Groom, Coat Care, Bathing & Routine

 Coat trimming or strippingEvery 8–12 weeksDepends on coat condition

-Skin and coat checkWeeklyLook for redness or itching
+Skin and coat checkWeeklyLook for redness, irritation, or itching

-Keeping a steady grooming schedule helps prevent most coat and skin problems before they start.
+Following a consistent grooming schedule is the easiest way to prevent most coat and skin problems before they develop.

 How to Groom a Cairn Terrier at Home